Tree Fell on Your House, Yard, or Street in Greensboro, NC?

 Cleanup & site walk

-Debris chipped or hauled per scope, stump ground if included, lawn raked, and a final walk with the homeowner to confirm the agreed scope is complete.
+Debris chipped or hauled per scope, lawn raked, and a final walk with the homeowner to confirm the agreed scope is complete.

 Before invoice